Latest Dolomite (DOLO) News Update

 TLDR

-2. Chainlink CCIP Integration (2026) – Enhancing cross-chain security and interoperability for money markets.
+2. Chainlink CCIP Integration (2026) – Implementing cross-chain security to connect liquidity and improve user experience.

 Deep Dive